-- 132. If the Commissioner's investigation has uncovered material evidence that is at variance with the member's version of events, she will put this to the member, who will have a chance to challenge it.
-Before finalising her report, the Commissioner will also share with the member a draft of those parts of her report dealing with issues of fact, so that the member has an opportunity to comment on it. - 133.
-If, having considered the member's comments, the Commissioner considers that there remain significant contested issues of fact, she will prepare her own account of the facts of the case, while drawing the attention of the Sub-Committee to those points which are contested. - 134.
+- 136. If the Commissioner's investigation has uncovered material evidence that is at variance with the member's version of events, she will put this to the member, who will have a chance to challenge it.
+Before finalising her report, the Commissioner will also share with the member a draft of those parts of her report dealing with issues of fact, so that the member has an opportunity to comment on it. - 137.
+If, having considered the member's comments, the Commissioner considers that there remain significant contested issues of fact, she will prepare her own account of the facts of the case, drawing attention to those points which are contested. - 138.
 The Commissioner usually reports her findings in the following form: - summary of the initial complaint and of the relevant elements of the Code of Conduct; - brief account of the key facts in the case, with references to evidence as appropriate and with any contested points of fact highlighted; - her findings with reasons as to whether or not the Code has been breached; and - any evidence, written and oral.